ccarswell/ampscript-beautifier/README.md

 ## Bugs
 - Doesn't play well with other HTML just yet.
 If errors are occuring (or nothing happens), please select AMPscript block code only.
+- Double check all CONCAT strings after running as whitespace is automatically trimmed within double quotes

 ## Resources
 - Parser generated using https://pegjs.org/